Some Observations on Copyright Law

 with emphasis on plagiarism by college students and the sale of term papers.

-This essay on plagiarization includes quotations from many court cases.
+My essay on plagiarization includes quotations from many court cases in the USA.

 Amendments to the U.S. Copyright statutes in 1998 included a new section